wxWidgets/website/README.md

 script will enable comments on your post.
 If this isn't desired, find `comments` in the YAML front matter, and change it from `true` to `false`.

+For the blog posts, just use `./new_blog` instead of `new_post`, otherwise the behaviour is exactly the same.

 ## Tips and Conventions used in Markdown

 Note that on top of standard Markdown, this site supports much of the additional